Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 - In a “strongly worded letter” – to a manager, editor, customer support, etc. (Although in limited circumstances, I may work in one or two carefully chosen curse words and make sure to swear tastefully.)

 Everyone has off-limit arenas for cursing; these are mine.
-You’ll only hear me cuss if you’ve just broken my bones, or you are a known, pervasive, and repeat swearer.
+You’ll only hear me cuss if you’ve just broken my bone, or you are a known, pervasive, and repeat swearer.

 Is it Bad to Swear in Front of Your Kids?